Unionism in Ireland: Unionist demographics

-Defence of "unionist culture"
+Defence of unionist culture

-In disclaiming any "selfish or strategic" British interest, the 1994 Downing Street Declaration, had effectively ruled that "there could no such thing as disloyalty within Northern Ireland".
-The conflicting ambitions of nationalism and unionism were of "equal validity".
+In disclaiming any "selfish or strategic" British interest, the 1994 Downing Street Declaration had effectively ruled that "there could no such thing as disloyalty within Northern Ireland".
+The conflicting ambitions of nationalism and unionism were of equal validity.

 Unionists accused nationalists taking this new "parity of esteem" as a license for a policy of "unrelenting harassment".
 Trimble spoke of having to reverse an "insidious erosion of the culture and ethnic national identity of the British people of Ulster" systematically pursued by "the Provisional IRA and its fellow travellers"; and Robinson of a "fightback" against the "unrelenting Sinn Féin campaign to promote Irish culture and target British structures and symbols".

 Unionists alleged a "pan-nationalist [SDLP-Sinn Féin] front" was manipulating public order powers to ban, re-route or otherwise regulate time-hallowed Orange marches.
-For Trimble the flashpoint was the conflict at Drumcree (1995-2001), for Robinson and Arlene Foster it was the similarly drawn-out Ardoyne shopfronts standoff (2013-2016) in north Belfast.
+For Trimble the flashpoint was the conflict at Drumcree (1995–2001), for Robinson and Arlene Foster it was the similarly drawn-out Ardoyne shop-fronts standoff (2013-2016) in north Belfast.
 A decision of the once firmly unionist Belfast City Council in 2012 to reduce the number of days the Union Flag was flown from City Hall, was also interpreted as a step in a wider "cultural war" against "Britishness", triggering protest.

 The greater issue in inter-party talks proved to be language rights.
 On Good Friday, 10 April 1998, Prime Minister Tony Blair was surprised by a last minute demand for recognition of a "Scottish dialect spoken in some parts of Northern Ireland" that Unionists regarded their "equivalent to the Irish language".
-In insisting on parity for Ulster Scots or Ullans, Trimble believed he was taking this "cultural war" onto the nationalists' own ground.
+In insisting on parity for Ulster Scots or Ullans, Trimble believed he was taking the cultural war onto the nationalists' own ground.
 Unionists argued that nationalists had "weaponised" the Irish language issue as "a tool" with which to "batter the Protestant people".